Last updated: [27/04/2020 17:00]

 For the latest updates on operational changes please keep reviewing the My briefings section on the BT Wholesale portal.
 We’ll keep you up to date with our plans as things develop.

 We’re monitoring the capacity of our phone and internet services to handle an increase in home working and keep our networks running as normal.
-Our network is designed to handle a 17Tb/s evening peak in consumer traffic with daytime business use around only a quarter of that – which is why we’re confident we’re able to support mass-scale home working in response to coronavirus.
+Our network is designed to handle a 17Tb/s evening peak in consumer traffic with daytime business use around only a quarter of that – which is why we’re confident we’re able to support mass-scale home working.

 Remote working during the coronavirus outbreak

-We know coronavirus could be impacting your business and that following recent Government guidance you are likely to need to restrict travel for your teams and to work remotely.
+We know coronavirus could be impacting your business and that following recent Government guidance you're likely to need to restrict travel for your teams and to work remotely.
 This is where technology can make the difference.

 We’re helping customers by making sure they can continue to communicate and collaborate with colleagues, partners and customers – as if they’re still in the office.
 We’ve been upgrading network capacity, and implementing extra meeting and collaboration tools to meet this demand.
 Where there’s a need to implement or increase remote working, we’re making sure you have the right collaboration tools in place to support your customers.